-Hillary Clinton's New 404 Error Page Is Impossible To Look Away From
+Hillary's New 404 Error Page Is Perfect

 Sometimes in politics, you have to know when to brace for impact, and when to shrug something off and make light of it.
 It's a lesson that former Secretary of State Hillary Clinton has learned all too well throughout the years.
 So when the Republicans had a little fun at her expense this week — mocking her several attempts to swipe her MetroCard through a subway turnstile ― she decided to have a laugh herself.
 Clinton joked about her NYC subway turnstile trouble in the form of a clever website 404 message.